kodaho/manen/docs/source/about.rst

   :py:class:`~selenium.webdriver.remote.webdriver.WebDriver` with a
   :py:mod:`~manen.browser.BrowserMixin`.

-At the end, ``manen`` can be used for various use cases: testing, heavy process automation or scraping.
-Note that the goal behind ``manen`` is to have a production-ready tool.
+At the end, Manen can be used for various use cases: testing, heavy process automation or scraping.
+Note that the goal behind Manen is to have a production-ready tool.

 Current status and roadmap
 --------------------------

-``manen`` is still under active development but has been used on some private projects for quite a time.
+Manen is still under active development but has been used on some private projects for quite a time.

 Feebacks are more than welcome so don't hesitate to open a Github issue if you